victor-m-p/markdown-cv/index.md

 ## Job Experience

-`2020-current`
+`2022-current`
+__Predoc at Carnegie Mellon University (Simon DeDeo)__ <br/>
+Currently working with prof. Simon DeDeo at Carnegie Mellon University (CMU) as a predoctoral researcher.
+One project uses experimental approaches and cutting-edge NLP (e.g. sentenceBERT, GPT-3) to understand how humans think about possibilities.
+Another project uses insights from statistical mechanics, maximum entropy and ML to model the constraint networks of religious beliefs (using the DRH database).

+`2020-2022`
 __Center for Humanities Computing Aarhus (CHCAA)__ <br/>
-Currently working for the Center for Humanities Computing Aarhus (CHCAA) as a student programmer.
-CHCAA is a computational research laboratory at Aarhus University (AU).
+Working as a student programmer at the Center for Humanities Computing Aarhus (CHCAA).
-As a student programmer I develop research projects with researchers from the humanities, and conduct analyses.
-My projects have mainly used natural language processing (NLP) and social network analysis (e.g. Twitter, Reddit, 4chan).
-Currently working with researchers to understand Chinese diplomats and state media on Twitter, see [Github](https://github.com/centre-for-humanities-computing/china-twitter).
+Working with researchers from the humanities to develop and conduct analyses, mainly focusing on NLP and social network analysis (e.g. Twitter, Reddit, 4chan).
+A major project involved analyzing Chinese diplomats and state media on Twitter
+[Github](https://github.com/centre-for-humanities-computing/china-twitter).

 `2018-2020`